skafdasschaf/lilypond-tools/README.md

 - `imslp` (optional): IMSLP identifier (only used on the webpage).
 - `notes` (optional): Miscellaneous notes (only used on the webpage).
 - `parts` (optional): For each file in the `scores/` subdirectory, this key may contain a subkey-value pair.
 The subkey corresponds to the file name (without extension), and the value will be used as score type on the title page (-> `\MetadataScoretype`).
 File names that correspond to default scoring abbreviations (such as `org` and `vl1`) will be converted even in the absence of a respective subkey.
+- `extra_abbreviations` (optional): Additional abbreviations and their long forms (subkeys and values, respectively) to be included in the critical report.
+If the subkey corresponds to a known abbreviation, its value may be empty.